-Mr. EDUARDO EDMUNDO D'ALESSANDRO CISHEK
+Mr. EDUARDO D'ALESSANDRO CISHEK

-Eduardo D'Alessandro Cishek joined the AEDAS Homes Board as a Proprietary Director, representing Hipoteca 43 Lux S.A.R.L, in September 2017 and was re-elected by the General Shareholders' Meeting in June 2020.
-He is also a member of the Audit & Control Committee and the Technology, Innovation & Cybersecurity Committee, serving on both Committees since 2017.
+Eduardo D'Alessandro Cishek joined the Board of Directors of AEDAS Homes as a proprietary director in representation of Hipoteca 43 Lux S.A.R.L., in September 2017.
+He was re-elected at the Annual General Meetings held in June 2020 and July 2023.
+He also served on the Audit and Control